-For example: in the most recent completed financial year, following a review of the compensation practices of the above Peer Group, it was determined to make an RSU award to Mr. Frank Holmes in remuneration for prior years of service, during which he took on executive duties and navigated the Corporation through a bear market, completed acquisitions of data centres in New Brunswick (Atlantic Datacentre) and Quebec (Lachute Datacentre), built competitive revenues and cash flows relative to the Peer Group, but did not receive compensation for his role as Chief Executive Officer.
+For example: in the March 31, 2023 financial year, following a review of the compensation practices of the above Peer Group, it was determined to make an RSU award to Mr. Holmes in remuneration for prior years of service, during which he took on executive duties and navigated the Corporation through a bear market, completed acquisitions of data centres in New Brunswick (Atlantic Datacentre) and Quebec (Lachute Datacentre), built competitive revenues and cash flows relative to the Peer Group, but did not receive compensation for his role as Chief Executive Officer.
 In particular, under the leadership of Mr. Holmes, the Compensation Committee noted that in comparison to the Peer Group, the Corporation established high levels of Bitcoin mined per Exahash, low levels of general and administrative expenses per Bitcoin mined and minimal levels or share dilution.
 See note (8) to the Summary Compensation Table below for a description regarding the fair value calculation for these RSUs, which the Board believes is commensurate with compensation awarded by industry peers.
+The Company has not made changes to the composition of the Peer Group nor has it made significant changes to its compensation practices in the 2024 financial year.